Pia Ranslet: Art

 Ranslet's work stretches between expressionism and realism.
 She paints in front of her motives, and is a classic portraitist.
 Her landscapes feature mostly Bornholm-countryside views.
 She has solo-exhibited in many European countries, including: Denmark, Sweden, Germany, Luxembourg, France, Belgium, Spain and Switzerland.
-She is publicly represented in the Swedish National Art Council (Statens Konstråd), National Labour Market Board (Arbetsmarknadstyrelsen) and Swedish Employers Association (Arbetsgivareföreningen).
+She is publicly represented in the National Swedish Arts Council, National Labour Market Board (Arbetsmarknadsstyrelsen), and the Swedish Employers' Confederation.